-Note 3 - Contemplated Exit Activities
+Note 3 - Exit Activities

 In the second quarter 2009, our existing research and development contract for SparVaxTM was transferred from NIAID to BARDA.
 In the third quarter 2009 BARDA and PharmAthene modified the existing statement of work to include, among other things, the completion of on-going stability studies and development of potency assays along with certain manufacturing scale-up and technology transfer activities to a U.S.-based manufacturer for the bulk drug substance for SparVaxTM.
 We then entered into a corresponding subcontract with our U.S.-based manufacturer.
 As a result of the transfer of the contract and modification of the statement of work, we have transitioned development and manufacturing activities as well as other general and administrative functions from the UK to the U.S. In connection with this transition, we completed the relocation of our UK operations, including terminating substantially all of our UK workforce, by June 30, 2010.
-In the third quarter of 2009, we recorded a reserve for these exit activities, of which \$30,000 remained in accrued expense at June 30, 2010.
-Additionally we have accrued approximately \$90,000 for final property close-out expenses.
+In the third quarter of 2009, we recorded a reserve for these exit activities, none of which remains in accrued expense at September 30, 2010.